sdegutis/immaculatalibrary.com/site/data/snippets/2022-02-13-the-order-and-beauty-of-creation-gives-us-an-idea-of-the-power-and-greatness-of-god.md

 ---
 published: true
+title: >-
-title: The order and beauty of creation gives us an idea of the power and greatness of God
+  The order and beauty of creation gives us an idea of the power and greatness of God
 archiveSlug: sinnersguide00luis
 archivePage: '21'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 9
 ---

 > If you would have farther proof of the infinite power and greatness of God, contemplate the order and beauty of the world.